JustAMurph/docs-1/eloquent-collections.md

 #### `makeVisible($attribues)`

-Make attributes which are typically hidden visible.
+Make attributes which are typically hidden visible on each model in the collection.

 #### `makeHidden($attributes)`

-Make attributes which are typically visible hidden.
+Make attributes which are typically visible hidden on each model in the collection.

 #### `unique($key = null, $strict = false)`

 Return only unique items from the collection.
-Unique items are determined by `Model::getKey()`.
+Unique items are determined by the primary key using: `Model::getKey()`.

 #### `only($keys)`

-Return only the models which contain the specified `$keys`.
+Return only the models which contain the specified primary keys `$keys`.

 #### `except($keys)`

-Return only the models which DO NOT contain the specified `$keys`.
+Return only the models which DO NOT contain the specified primary keys `$keys`.

 #### `intersect($items)`